2022–Ongoing

 Weekly insertions

-Org-wide peak consumption across product and marketing.
-16,100/week sustained during the v2 migration window.
+Org-wide peak across product and marketing; 16,100/week sustained during the v2 migration window.

 • 400+